MrJeremyHobbs/ELUNA-2019-Dev-Days-Alma-Course/INSTALLATION.md

 ![Alt text](https://github.com/MrJeremyHobbs/ELUNA-2019-Dev-Days-Alma-Course/blob/master/images/windows_2.png?raw=true "Screenshot")

 7. Click "Install"
 8. Once installation is finished, you can test that all is well by typing “python –version” into the command prompt.
-If all is well, you’ll see the version of python that has been installed.
+You should see a short statment that you have Python version 3.6.2 installed.